APSIS-ANALYSIS/PERIGEE/README.md

 ## Install
 Please follow the following steps to compile PERIGEE.

 1. For Sherlock@Stanford users, go to step 2.
 Before compiling PERIGEE, one has to install several libraries.
 The guide for library installation is [here](docs/install_external_libs.md) as a quick guide and [there](docs/install-advanced.md) for advanced users.
-After the libraries are all installed, proceed to step 2.
+After the libraries are all properly installed, proceed to step 2.

-2. On Sherlock@Stanford, the libraries have already been installed in `/home/groups/amarsden/lib-perigee`.
+2. On Sherlock@Stanford, all the libraries have been installed in `/home/groups/amarsden/lib-perigee`.
 You need to add the following to your `.bash_profile` or `.bashrc` file to give your machine a name, and then proceed to step 3.
-With the name given, the code will identify the system and load the proper configuration file.
+With the `MACHINE_NAME`, PERIGEE will load the proper configuration file for compiling.
 ```sh
 export MACHINE_NAME=sherlock
 export LD_LIBRARY_PATH=/home/groups/amarsden/lib-perigee/VTK-7.1.1-shared/lib:$LD_LIBRARY_PATH